europaphp/skeleton/readme.md

 Why Another PHP Framework?
 --------------------------

-EuropaPHP is the manifestation of the shortcomings of other PHP frameworks with a strong focus on mdularity, scalability, standards, the view/controller relationship and dependency injection.
+EuropaPHP is the manifestation of the shortcomings of other PHP frameworks with a strong focus on modularity, scalability, standards, the view/controller relationship and dependency injection.
 It is specifically designed to be paired with your favourite libraries and it will seamlessly integrate with anything.

 Installation
 ------------